vivek42/schema-drawer/README.md

 Under this task the web application created above will be deployed and tested with build scripts.

   a.
-Write Gradle to build and deploy this project from source - 2 weeks .
-Due Date July 13 - Pushed July 27
+Add Spring Security - 2 weeks .
+Due Date July 13 - Pushed August 10
+    1. Add login page - Done
+    2. Add dependencies and enable filter to make spring security active - August 6
+    3. Use database to maintain credentials - August 10

   b.
 Install Clover or similar software to check for code coverage - 1 week .
 Due Date July 20 - Pushed Aug 10